felipe-matsuoka123/ArXivMedicalResearcher/README.md

 ## **Features**
 - Tailored query generation for precise results.
 - Automated retrieval of research papers from ArXiv.
-- User-friendly Streamlit interface for easy exploration.
+- User-friendly Streamlit interface for exploration.
-- Explanation of each paper’s relevance to healthcare.
+- Explanation of each paper’s relevance to healthcare. 🩺

 ---

-## **Packages Used**
+## **Technologies Used**
 - **Crew AI**: For building and managing intelligent agents.
 - **Streamlit**: For the interactive web-based interface.
-- **ArXiv API**: For accessing the  research papers.
+- **ArXiv API**: For accessing the latest research papers.

 ---